MicrosoftEdge/MSEdgeExplainers/CrashReporting/security-privacy.md

 ### Questions from https://www.w3.org/TR/security-privacy-questionnaire/

 # 2. Questions to Consider
 ## 2.1.
-What information does this feature expose, and for what purposes?
+What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?
 This feature exposes JavaScript call stacks at the time of a crash to website developers.
 This information is necessary for diagnosing and resolving issues that may cause a page to become unresponsive due to JavaScript execution.
 ## 2.2.
-Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?
+Do features in your specification expose the minimum amount of information necessary to enable their intended uses?
 Yes, the feature is designed to include JavaScript call stacks and only when developers opt-in to receive them.
 ## 2.3.
-Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?
+How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?
-No, this feature only includes JavaScript call stacks at the time of the crash.
+This feature does not expose any personal or personally identifiable information.
+It only includes JavaScript call stacks at the time of the crash.
 ## 2.4.
 How do the features in your specification deal with sensitive information?
 The feature does not deal with sensitive information.
 ## 2.5.
-Do the features in your specification introduce state that persists across browsing sessions?
+Do the features in your specification introduce new state for an origin that persists across browsing sessions?
 No, the feature does not introduce new persistent state for an origin.
 It only reports the JavaScript call stacks at the time of a crash, which does not persist across sessions.
 ## 2.6.
 Do the features in your specification expose information about the underlying platform to origins?
 No, the feature does not expose any information about the underlying platform.